-Provides adolescents, adults, and area employers with incentives for tracking time spent exercising outdoors through log books at their workplace and a downloadable phone app.
+Provides adolescents, adults, and area employers with incentives for tracking time spent exercising outdoors through log books at their workplace and the form below.
 Adult health programs are designed to mimic and support the ones for children, creating a cohesive campaign for overall family wellness.

 Sign up by completing the form below.
 After that, you can use the same form to continue logging minutes!

 Here are some other outdoor health initiatives in the community!